tobywerthan/ENCE_3501_VLSI_2023/Lab1/README.md

 <dl><dd><dl><dd>
     <p>
         The schematic provided consisted of two resistors.
 The resistor connected to the input has double the resistance of the resistor connected to ground.
-The resisor connected to ground has a resistance value of 10k<span>&#8486;</span>
+The resisor connected to ground has a resistance value of 10k<span>&#8486;</span>, meaning the resistor connected to the input has a resistance of 20k<span>&#8486;</span>
     </p>

 <p align="center">